We believe that students have the potential to achieve all of their aspirations when they are in an environment that does not marginalize.

 Dear Parents and Caregivers,

 We want to update you with exciting news about universal free school meals.
-The Commonwealth of Massachusetts has decided to extend free school meals for all students through the 2022-2023 school year!
-This means that meals will continue to be served at no cost to all students.
+Governor Healey and the Massachusetts Legislature have made Massachusetts the 8th state to make School Meals for All permanent, beginning immediately for the upcoming 2023-2024 school year!
+School meals will be offered at no cost to all students.

-Please note that even though meals will be free for all, it is very important for families to still complete the household Application for Free and Reduced Price Meals for the 2022-2023 school year.
-You can view and complete the application here on the Food Services Page.
+Please note that even though meals will be free for all, it is very important for families to still complete the household Application for Free and Reduced Price Meals for the 2023-2024 school year.
+You can view and complete the application here at www.kingphilip.org on the Food Services Page.
 Meal applications can also be found in the main office, the guidance office, and the kitchen office at both King Philip High School and King Philip Middle School.
-We strongly encourage ALL families to submit this form as it allows us to establish eligibility for P-EBT benefits and may allow fees to be waived for certain school activities and clubs.
+We strongly encourage ALL families to submit this form as it allows us to waive fees for certain school activities and clubs should eligibility be established.

 In addition, please consider applying for SNAP, the federal nutrition program that provides eligible residents with monthly financial assistance to purchase groceries.
 More SNAP information can be found at gettingsnap.org or by calling Project Bread’s FoodSource Hotline at 1-800-645-8333.

 For school year 23-24, the cost of a second student meal will be $3.50 and the cost of a second breakfast which is available at the HS only will be $2.00.
 Lunch accounts can be set up at www.myschoolbucks.com or funds may be deposited directly to a student account at the point-of-sale register.
 Lunch accounts may be used to purchase a second meal and a variety of A-List snacks